joeywohleb/ad-sso/README.md

 Active Directory SSO
 ======

-Wordpress plugin for implenting Single Sign On for Active Directory.
+Wordpress plugin for implementing Single Sign On for Active Directory.

 Required:
-+ IIS 7+ with anonyomous access disabled turned off, or one of the below plugins for Apache:
++ IIS 7+ with anonymous access disabled turned off, or one of the below plugins for Apache:

  - mod_auth_sspi for Apache on Windows: http://mod-auth-sspi.sourceforge.net/
  - mod_auth_kerb for Apache on Linux: http://modauthkerb.sourceforge.net/